Last Updated: March 8, 2022

 Bear in mind, however, that qualification requirements vary between providers, so it’s best to go to Debt.com for a consultation and learn what would work for you.

 How Much Can I Save with Debt.com?

 Your savings depend on the type and amount of debt you have, as well as the cost of any service you use.
 Debt.com consultants can provide a savings estimate based on the analysis of your credit report.
-Since they do a soft pull, your credit score won’t be affected by the consultation.
+Since they do a soft pull, the consultation won’t affect your credit score.

 In our Debt.com review, we want to clarify that this service isn’t a credit repair or relief program.
 Instead, it analyzes your current situation and locates accredited companies to help you get out of debt.

 While credit cards are useful, it’s easy to overspend and start accumulating debt.
 If you don’t pay your balance in full, interest payments start building up, making it easy to get into debt.

 For instance, one Debt.com client had over $15,000 in credit card debt on their four credit cards.
 With the service’s professional assistance, it took them around five years to pay off three of those cards.